AndreRipley/xv6-stride-scheduler/README.md

 # xv6 Stride Scheduler

-Fixing how the output is printed so it shows processes running, stride length, and processes running
+Fixing how the output is printed so it shows stride length, processes running, and pass values for each process.